Home / publications / briefings /

 History of asylum dispersal. ...
 Click to read more.

 The 1999 Act also shifted the responsibility for housing asylum seekers from local authorities to the National Asylum Support Service (NASS), which centralised allocation and worked in collaboration with local authorities, housing associations, and private landlords to manage housing provision.
 The North West emerged as a key dispersal region due to its more affordable housing compared to other parts of the country.
-In 2010, the system was further restructured when six regional contractors were appointed to deliver NASS services through a network of subcontractors and private landlords (the COMPASS contracts).
-Under the COMPASS model, local authorities had to agree to take asylum seekers, with a limit of no more than one asylum seeker per 200 residents.
-In 2017, the COMPASS contract was replaced by the Asylum Accommodation and Support Services (AASC) contract, which appointed three contractors responsible for finding private rental accommodation for asylum claimants: Serco, Mears, and Clearsprings Ready Homes.
+In 2010, the system was further restructured when six regional contractors were appointed to deliver NASS services through a network of subcontractors and private landlords — the ‘COMPASS contracts’ (Commercial and Operational Managers Procuring Asylum Support Services.
+Under the COMPASS model, local authorities had to agree to take asylum seekers, with an advised limit of no more than one asylum seeker per 200 residents, designed to reduce pressures on local authorities.
+In 2019, the COMPASS contract was replaced by the Asylum Accommodation and Support Services (AASC) contract, which appointed three contractors responsible for finding private rental accommodation for asylum claimants: Serco, Mears, and Clearsprings Ready Homes.
+The AASC was also complemented by a national contract for a helpline and support service — AIRE (Advice, Issue Reporting and Eligibility) — which was awarded to the charity Migrant Help.

 The rise of hotels